 Warning!
-08. May 2017 – Deportation hearing of Senegalese authorities in Munich!
+2nd of July 2018 – Deportation hearing of Senegalese authorities in Munich!

-on Monday, 8th of may 2017 (and probably some more days before and after)
+Monday, 2nd of July 2018 (and probably some more days before and after)

 Senegalese officials will hold a mass hearing in Munich to identify Asylum seekers for the purpose of issuing travel documents to deport them to Senegal.
 We know that not only people, who fled from Senegal, but also people from other African countries could be summoned to go to the hearing!

 „Gemeinschaftsunterkunft Flughafen“, Wartungsallee 6, 85356 Flughafen München.

 It is clear that the only purpose of an embassy hearing is issuing travelling documents for deportations!
 You cannot apply for a passport for any other purpose.